-Just because AFI is a highly reputable film school doesn't mean that you should attend.
-It’s a tiny school with a very intense program; that may not be the best fit for all students.
-Here are some questions to ask when trying to pick a performing arts college.
+Just because, say, AFI is a highly reputable film school doesn't mean that you should automatically want to go there.
+It's a tiny school with a very intense program, which may not be the best fit for all students.
+Here are some questions to ask when trying to pick which film school is right for you.

 Which Area Do You Want to Specialize In?